jstedfast/gmime/README.md

 The following packages are RECOMMENDED:

-  - Libidn
+  - Libidn2 >= 2.0.0

-    Libidn provides APIs needed for encoding and decoding Internationalized Domain Names.
-Libidn sources may be obtained from: https://www.gnu.org/software/libidn/#downloading
+    Libidn2 provides APIs needed for encoding and decoding Internationalized Domain Names.
+Libidn2 sources may be obtained from: https://www.gnu.org/software/libidn/#downloading

   - GPGME >= 1.8.0 (will build with 1.2.0, but will be missing some functionality)